alextanhongpin/clean-architecture-learn/value-object.md

 }
 ```

-The only workaround is to use interface:
+One workaround is to use interface:

 ```go
 package main